moorepants/dissertation/motioncapture.rst

 :math:`\mathbf{M}`, where the plane normal to :math:`\hat{\mathbf{m}}_3` is coplanar with the treadmill surface and :math:`\hat{\mathbf{m}}_3` is directed upward.
-We collected the three dimensional locations of 31 markers, 11 of which were located on the bicycle and 20 that mapped the rider :ref:`Figure 3
+We collected the three dimensional locations of 31 markers, 11 of which were located on the bicycle and 20 that mapped the rider :ref:`Figure 10.3<figMarkerLocation>`.
-<figMarkerLocation>`.

 .. _figMarkerLocation: